 Don’t be put off by their officious label.
-I promise you SOP’s are not difficult.
+I assure you SOP’s are not difficult.

-A Standard Operating Procedure is a collection of statements, describing what actions to take, for a given situation.
+A Standard Operating Procedure is quite simply a collection of statements, describing what actions to take, for a given situation.

 SOP’s can include any relevant forms or admin tools.
 They may also describe the rationale for taking such an approach and/or the setup required.

 It’s important that each SOP is carried out, to the letter, every time that the described situation occurs e.g.

 This is how your reputation – your brand – is forged.